 We have two important projects that are delivered by the Major Projects Directorate.
 These are the Barking Riverside Extension and delivering the new rolling stock for the DLR.
-The remainder of our capital expenditure is delivered through the Public Transport portfolio, which chiefly deals with the renewal and enhancement of the DLR, London Overground and London Trams.
+The remainder of our capital expenditure is delivered through the Public Transport stops on the London Trams network serving four south London boroughs more homes supported by the Barking Riverside Extension